 Meanwhile, add the butter to a large skillet and turn the heat on low.
 Once the butter has melted, add the corn kernels, fresh or frozen, the jalapeño, and the garlic.
 Stirring occasionally, cook the corn for 15 minutes.
 Add salt to taste.

-Remove the kernels from the heat, and place 3/4 of a cup of the kernels in the blender with the half and half.
+Remove the kernels from the heat, and place 3/4 cup of the kernels in the blender with the half and half.
 Blend until smooth.

 Add the remaining corn kernels, corn puree, sugar, and cayenne either to a large cast-iron skillet or a medium pot.
 Turn the heat on low, and while stirring occasionally, cook until it’s reduced and thickened, about 20 minutes.
 Taste and adjust seasonings if needed.